The Triple Pinch

 “I know,” she said.

-Because here’s the thing about Voletta: she’s small, lithe, and adept at contorting her body and face in such a way that she vanishes from sight.
-I’m not saying she literally turns invisible, but she becomes so thoroughly anonymous that your attention bends away from her, refracted toward something else more interesting.
+Because here’s the thing about Voletta: she’s really good at contorting her body and face in such a way that she vanishes from sight.
+I’m not saying she literally turns invisible but she becomes so thoroughly anonymous that your attention bends away from her, refracted toward something else more interesting.

 (Did she learn this technique as a teenager, when she wanted nothing more than to disappear from the face of Planet Earth, to not be perceived, to not exist as a human being?
 Yes.
-Did this systematic erasure of herself affect her self-esteem for years?
+Did this systematic erasure of herself affect her self-esteem for years and years?
 Sure.
 But did she eventually discover how to give herself permission to take up space in the world, in people’s lives, in her own life, in a way that felt healthy and powerful?
 No, she actually veered way off in the other direction, becoming deliberately intrusive and disruptive and cruel to her loved ones, as if the only way she could truly be seen was by inflicting pain and sowing chaos.
-OK, but did she eventually move past that phase and make amends for the emotional wreckage she caused and build stronger, closer relationships?
-Um that’s still a work in progress.
-Well, did she at least figure out how to turn her skills in manipulating attention into a financially stable career as a Fort Hook courier, running illicit goods between various criminal syndicates?
+OK but did she eventually move past that phase and make amends for her emotional wreckage and build stronger, closer relationships?
+Uhhh that’s still a work in progress.
+Well, did she at least figure out how to turn her skills in manipulating attention into a financially stable career as a courier, running illicit goods between various Fort Hook criminal syndicates?
 Yes!
 Yeah.
 I mean, sort of?)

-I said happy thanksgiving and she said likewise.
-I said, “So just solo takeout today?
-No big family dinner?”
+I said Happy Thanksgiving and she said likewise.
+I said, “So just solo takeout at Sal’s today?
+No family dinner?”

 “You still freelancing?”